 Asia-Pacific Fertilizers Market Analysis by Mordor Intelligence

-The Asia-Pacific fertilizers market size reached USD 176.70 billion in 2025 and is projected to climb to USD 240.52 billion by 2030, reflecting a 6.36% CAGR during the forecast period.
-This trajectory mirrors rapid agricultural intensification, policy-backed shifts toward balanced nutrition, and expanding specialty product adoption across both mature and emerging economies.
+The Asia-Pacific fertilizers market size is projected to grow from USD 107.71 billion in 2025 to USD 112.02 billion in 2026 and is forecast to reach USD 136.29 billion by 2031, registering a CAGR of 4.0% during the forecast period (2026–2031).
+This trajectory mirrors rapid agricultural intensification, policy-backed shifts toward balanced nutrition, and the expansion of specialty product adoption across both mature and emerging economies.
 Higher horticultural exports from Vietnam and Thailand, subsidy rationalization in India and China, and sustained infrastructure investment in water-efficient irrigation systems together reinforce medium-term growth momentum.
 Manufacturers accelerate regional capacity additions for controlled-release and water-soluble fertilizers to capture premium demand segments, while producer margins remain vulnerable to volatile natural gas and phosphate rock prices.
 Competitive rivalry intensifies as global majors pursue acquisitions and distribution tie-ups that embed technology differentiation into local supply chains, creating opportunities for agile regional specialists to exploit niche micronutrient and carbon-smart solutions within the Asia-Pacific fertilizers market.

 Key Report Takeaways